tdwg/dwc/docs/rdf/index.md

      dwc:basisOfRecord "PreservedSpecimen".
 ```

-Refer to [Sections 2.4.3](#243-object-resources-that-have-been-previously-represented-by-literals-but-which-are-actually-non-literal-resources-non-normative) and [2.5](#25-terms-in-the-dwciri-namespace-normative) for an explanation of the distinction between terms in the `dc:`, `dcterms:`, `dwc:`, and `dwciri:` namespaces.
+Refer to [Sections 2.4.3](#243-object-resources-that-have-been-previously-represented-by-literals-but-which-are-actually-non-literal-resources-non-normative) and [2.5](#25-terms-in-the-dwciri-namespace-normative) for explanations of the distinctions between terms in the `dc:`, `dcterms:`, `dwc:`, and `dwciri:` namespaces.

 ##### 2.3.1.5 Classes to be used for type declarations of resources described using Darwin Core (normative)

 The [TDWG GUID Applicability Statement standard](http://www.tdwg.org/standards/150/) specifies that an object in the biodiversity domain that is identified by a GUID SHOULD be typed using a well-known vocabulary.
-With this prescription in mind, it should be considered a best practice to provide information about the type (i.e., class membership) of any resource that is assigned a persistent identifier in the form of an IRI.
-Since Darwin Core is a well-known vocabulary and a ratified TDWG standard, its classes SHOULD be used for typing in preference to classes in parts of the [TDWG ontology](https://github.com/tdwg/ontology) which are not ratified standards and are effectively deprecated.
-The human-readable definitions of the Darwin core classes provide guidance for deciding the types to assign to resources, although community consensus may be necessary to classify some of the more complex kinds of resources. ([Section 1.4.4](#144-limitations-of-this-guide-non-normative))
+With this prescription in mind, it SHOULD be considered a best practice to provide information about the type (i.e., class membership) of any resource that is assigned a persistent identifier in the form of an IRI.
+Since Darwin Core is a well-known vocabulary and a ratified TDWG standard, its classes SHOULD be used for typing in preference to classes in parts of the [TDWG ontology](https://github.com/tdwg/ontology), which are not ratified standards and are effectively deprecated.
+The human-readable definitions of the Darwin Core classes provide guidance for deciding the types to assign to resources, although community consensus may be necessary to classify some of the more complex kinds of resources. ([Section 1.4.4](#144-limitations-of-this-guide-non-normative))

 Any Darwin Core class IRI MAY be used as a value for `rdf:type`, although it is not clear whether `dwc:ResourceRelationship` instances make sense in the context of RDF.
-The following list summarizes classes included in the Dublin Core type vocabulary (but which are not part of Darwin Core) that MAY also be used for typing biodiversity-related resources:
+The following list summarizes classes included in the Dublin Core type vocabulary that MAY also be used for typing biodiversity-related resources:

 ```xml
 dcmitype:StillImage